Corporate - DeductionsLast reviewed - 03 January 2023

 - EUR 1 million or

-- 30% of the earnings before depreciation, amortisation, taxes, and net financing expenses, adjusted for tax purposes.
+- 30% of the earnings before interest, taxes, depreciation and amortisation, adjusted for tax purposes (tax EBITDA).

 In the cases where the taxable year is less than a calendar year, the EUR 1 million limit is reduced proportionally to the duration of the taxable year.